-KLP and KLP Bedriftspensjon AS apply the volatility adjustment described in Article 77d of the Solvency II Directive.
+KLP and KLP Bedriftspensjon AS apply the volatility adjustment described in Article 3(2) of the Solvency II Regulation.
+Yield curve (Article 77d of the Solvency II Directive).
 The volatility adjustment provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
 The effect depends on the amount of the markup.
-The adjustment at 31.12.2018 represents an interest mark-up of 0.42 percentage points for the first ten years, after which it decreases.
-The effect is shown for KLP as the Group's technical provisions are dominated by the parent company.
+The adjustment at 31.12.2019 represents an interest mark-up of 0.40 percentage points for the first ten years, after which it decreases.
+The effect is shown for KLP, as the Group's technical provisions are dominated by the parent company.

-Figure 3: EIOPA's interest rates with and without volatility adjustment at 31.12.2018
+Figure 3: EIOPA's interest rates with and without volatility adjustment at 31.12.2019

-Figure 4: EIOPA's interest rates with and without volatility adjustment at 31.12.2017
+Figure 4: EIOPA's interest rates with and without volatility adjustment at 31.12.2018